A population-based approach to background discrimination in particle physics: Monte Carlo study

-In general, the functions $f_j$ are the joint PDFs for $\eta$ and $p_T$ corresponding to background ($j=1$) and signal ($j=2$) particles.
+In general, the functions $f_j$ are the joint PDFs for $\eta$ and $p_T$ corresponding to background ($j=1$) and signal particles ($j=2$).
 This study is restricted to charged particles with $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$, which makes it possible to neglect the correlation between $\eta$ and $p_T$ as a first approximation.
 For this reason, the joint PDFs take the form $f_{sig/bkg}=f^{(\eta)}_{sig/bkg}f^{(p_T)}_{sig/bkg}$, and obtaining updated estimates of the subpopulation PDFs reduces to regularization of one-dimensional histograms, as described in the following.

-As for the number of iterations to be used with the Gibbs sampler, no rule is documented in the literature, and the choice is generally problem-dependent.
-The number of iterations was set to 1,000 in this study, and probabilities were averaged over the last 100 iterations.
-Multiple runs were performed under different conditions and using different numbers of iterations to make sure the algorithm converged.
-The issue of whether the stationary distribution has been reached by the sampler has no clear solution in the literature, and established practice relies on visual inspection of trace plots \footnote{In general, convergence of a MCMC time series can be linked to the number of draws from the sequence and to the positive auto-correlation between adjacent members \cite{gibbs-MCMC-lectnotes} \cite{draper}.
-In particular, the standard deviation of the sequence with respect to the stationaty value scales as the inverse square root of the number of draws, with a multiplicative factor accounting for auto-correlation.}.
+As for the number of iterations to be used with the algorithm, no rule is documented in the statistics literature with reference to related techniques, and the choice is generally problem-dependent.
+The number of iterations was set to 1,000 in this study, and probabilities were averaged over the last 100.
+Runs were also performed letting the sampler run for a longer time: the algorithm exhibited a relatively-fast convergence on the data set analyzed, and no gain was found by choosing a higher number of iterations.
+Moreover, multiple runs were performed corresponding to different initial conditions in order to make sure that the algorithm always converged.
+In particular, the initial conditions for the subpopulation PDFs were perturbed by using different initial conditions for the fits to the high-statistics distributions from the control sample.
+Similarly, the generation parameters in the toy Monte Carlo study were varied around their nominal values by $\pm 10\%$, with no appreciable difference in the results.

-In order to obtain initial conditions $\varphi_j^{(0)}$ for the subpopulation PDFs, a Monte Carlo data set was used containing a total of about 33,000 charged particles in the kinematic range $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$.
+In order to obtain initial conditions $\varphi_j^{(0)}$ for the subpopulation PDFs $f_j$, a Monte Carlo data set was used containing a total of about 33,000 charged particles in the kinematic range $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$.
 In addition to estimation of $\varphi_j^{(0)}$, this high-statistics control sample was also used to guide the histogram regularization procedure as described in the following.
-Figure \ref{fig:tt_eta_pt} (a) shows the $\eta$ and $p_T$ distributions for signal (solid green histograms) and background particles (dashed red histograms).
+Figure \ref{fig:tt_eta_pt} (a) shows the $\eta$ and $p_T$ distributions for signal and background particles from the control sample (solid green and dashed red histograms, respectively).